 Jaipur, also known as 'The Pink City', is one of the most fascinating tourist destinations in India.
-This capital city of Rajasthan, owes it's name to the great warrior king, Sawai Jai Singh II who founded it in the year 1727.The city of Jaipur was planned by a young Bengali architect named Vidyasagar, based on the of the principles of Shilpa Shastra (an ancient Indian text on architecture).
+This capital city of Rajasthan, owes its name to the great warrior king, Sawai Jai Singh II who founded it in the year 1727.The city of Jaipur was planned by a Bengali architect named Vidyadhar Bhattacharya, based on the of the principles of Shilpa Shastra (an ancient Indian text on architecture).

-Also known as 'The City of Victory', Jaipur has a rich cultural heritage, which gives it a distinct identity.
-A riot of colors welcome you as soon as you step into this wonderful city.
+Travel to Jaipur, which is also known as 'The City of Victory' and has a rich cultural heritage, which gives it a distinct identity.
+A riot of colors welcomes you as soon as you step into this wonderful city.
 The gaiety and fervor displayed by everything around you is quite appealing.
-The imposing forts, dazzling palaces, beautiful gardens and markets enthrall you further.
+Jaipur Tourism includes imposing forts, dazzling palaces, beautiful gardens and markets enthrall you further.
 Besides, there are a host of other tourist attractions in Jaipur, which makes it a place you should visit at least once in your lifetime.
-The best time to travel to Jaipur is during the winters (October to March).

 Tourist Attractions in Jaipur